sohaas/MLinPractice/Documentation.md

 We decided against using the compound score as it is and categorizing the data instead to ensure a better comparability.

+Another feature that could be added in the future is, e.g. the time or day of the tweet, suggesting that maybe tweets posted in the evening or on the weekend are more likely to become viral, since a lot more people are online at that time.
+Also, we would have liked to include the number of followers as a feature, because intuitively, it would make sense that tweets from a user with a lot of followers is more likely to become viral.
+Unfortunately, the information about the number of followers was not included in the given dataset.

 ## Results

-TODOSH: Can you say something about how the feature values are distributed?
+TODO: Can you say something about how the feature values are distributed?
 Maybe show some plots?

 ## Interpretation

-TODOSH: Can we already guess which features may be more useful than others?
+TODO: Can we already guess which features may be more useful than others?

 # Dimensionality Reduction

-TODOSH
+TODO

 ## Design Decisions